korrawe/Diffusion-Noise-Optimization/README.md

 ## Getting started

 **Important**: DNO is model agnostic and can be used with any diffusion model.
 The main file is `dno.py`.
-The demo for different tasks is in `sample/gen_dno.py`.
+The demo code for different tasks is in `sample/gen_dno.py`.

-This demo will show the result using MDM with EMA which we trained ourselves.
+This demo will show the result using MDM with Exponential Model Averaging (EMA) which we trained ourselves.

-The setup is the same as [GMD](https://github.com/korrawe/guided-motion-diffusion) so if you already have a working environment, it should also work here.
+The environment setup is the same as [GMD](https://github.com/korrawe/guided-motion-diffusion).
+If you already have a working environment, it should also work here.

 This code was tested on `Ubuntu 20.04 LTS` and requires: